hongyixu37/homepage/_pages/about.md

   - /about.html
 ---
 <div align="left">
-I am currently a Research Scientist at ByteDance Inc/TikTok.
-Before that, I worked as a Senior Research Scientist at [Google Research](https://ai.google/) and I was a Postdoctoral Research Associate at [Disney Research Zurich](https://studios.disneyresearch.com/).
-I graduated with the Ph.D. degree at [Computer Science Department of University of Southern California](https://www.cs.usc.edu/) in August 2017, under supervision of [Prof. Jernej Barbič](https://viterbi-web.usc.edu/~jbarbic/).
-Before that, I graduated with the B. Eng degree from [Computer Science and Technology Department in Zhejiang University](http://www.en.cs.zju.edu.cn/), China in 2012.
+I am currently a Research Scientist at Intelligent Creation Lab, <a href="https://www.bytedance.com/en/">ByteDance</a>.
+Before that, I worked as a Senior Research Scientist at <a href="https://ai.google">Google Research</a> and I was a Postdoctoral Research Associate at <a href="https://studios.disneyresearch.com/"> Disney Research Zurich</a>.
+I graduated with the Ph.D. degree at <a href="https://www.cs.usc.edu/)">Computer Science Department of University of Southern California</a> in August 2017, under supervision of <a href="https://viterbi-web.usc.edu/~jbarbic/">Prof. Jernej Barbič</a>.
+Before that, I graduated with the B. Eng degree from <a href="http://www.en.cs.zju.edu.cn/">Computer Science and Technology Department in Zhejiang University</a>, China in 2012.
 </div>
 <p></p>
 <div align="left">